CCSA

 The Jaw Surgery Procedure

-Jaw surgery is a significant undertaking that is meticulously planned using advanced 3D imaging and computer-guided software.
+At Charles County Surgical Arts, jaw surgery is meticulously planned using advanced 3D imaging and computer-guided software.
 The surgery is performed under general anesthesia, and most incisions are made inside the mouth to avoid visible scarring.
-During the procedure, the jawbones are precisely cut, moved into their new position, and secured with small plates and screws.
+During the procedure, Dr. Look or Dr. McElveen precisely cut, reposition, and secure the jawbones with small plates and screws.
 Recovery is a gradual process, but the results can profoundly improve both your health and quality of life.